alca4/AI-Based_Bee_Health_Evaluation/README.md

 This repository is the implementation of [Developing an AI-based Integrated System for Bee Health Evaluation] (https://arxiv.org/abs/2401.09988)
 Andrew Liang

+This repository is the implementation of [Developing an AI-based Integrated System for Bee Health Evaluation](https://arxiv.org/abs/2401.09988) by Andrew Liang.

 Bees pollinate over 80% of plants, but bee colonies have been experiencing a devastating 39.7% annual loss over the past 11 years.

 To address this pressing issue, I collected the paired data from three apiaries in California and developed an innovative end-to-end deep learning-based system.
 This end-to-end solution includes